Implications of a Cosmogenic Origin of KM3-230213A for Ultra-High-Energy Protons: Multi-messenger Datasets

 Until recently, no neutrino candidates with energies above ${\sim\,} 10^{16}\,\mathrm{eV}$ were detected.
-This changed on February 13, 2023, when the KM3NeT Astroparticle Research with Cosmics in the Abyss (ARCA) neutrino telescope, currently under construction in the Mediterranean Sea, detected the highest-energy neutrino candidate--- KM3-230213A \citep{km3_nature}.
-This nearly horizontal-going neutrino event was reconstructed with an energy of approximately 0.220$\,\mathrm{EeV}$, with a 90\% CL interval of $0.072 - 2.6\,\mathrm{EeV}$.
+This changed on February 13, 2023, when the KM3NeT Astroparticle Research with Cosmics in the Abyss (ARCA) neutrino telescope, currently under construction in the Mediterranean Sea, detected the highest-energy neutrino candidate--- KM3-230213A.
+This nearly horizontal-going neutrino event was reconstructed with an energy of approximately 0.220$\,\mathrm{EeV}$, with a 90\% CL interval of $0.072 {-}2.6\,\mathrm{EeV}$.
 Given the event’s energy and direction, along with the steep decline of the atmospheric neutrino spectrum at PeV energies \citep{ostapchenko2023prompt}, an astrophysical origin of the event is strongly favored.

-While the exact origin of KM3-230213A remains unidentified, different origin scenarios have been investigated, which include a population of steady neutrino emitters, such as blazars \citep{km3net2025blazars}, a single flaring blazar \citep{km3_direction_companion, km3_transient_jet}, other transient phenomena \citep{km3_muon_burst, km3_transient_fotieni}, cosmogenic production \citep{km3_cosmogenic_companion, muzio2025emergence, km3_cosmogenic_kuznetsov, km3_alessandro}, a galactic origin \citep{km3_galactic}, or heavy dark matter decay \citep{km3_darkmatter_borah, km3_darkmatter_kohri}.
+While the exact origin of KM3-230213A remains unidentified, different origin scenarios have been investigated, which include a population of steady neutrino emitters, such as blazars \citep[e.g.,][]{km3net2025blazars}, a single flaring blazar \citep[e.g.,][]{km3_direction_companion, km3_transient_jet, dzhatdoev2025blazar}, other transient phenomena \citep[e.g.,][]{km3_muon_burst, mukhopadhyay2026high, neronov2026km3}, cosmogenic production \citep[e.g.,][]{km3_cosmogenic_companion, boxi2026cosmogenic, zhang2025cosmogenic,muzio2025emergence, kuznetsov2026ultra, km3_alessandro}, a galactic origin \citep[e.g.,][]{km3_galactic}, or heavy dark matter decay \citep[e.g.,][]{km3_darkmatter_borah, km3_darkmatter_kohri, murase2025superheavy}.
 The hypothesis that KM3-230213A originates from a steady diffuse astrophysical component not yet identified by existing experiments cannot be ruled out, given that the probability of observing one event by KM3NeT and none by the Pierre Auger and IceCube observatories is about 0.4\% when considering the combined exposure of all three experiments to UHE neutrinos \citep{IC_UL2025}.
 Moreover, directional associations of KM3-230213A to blazar candidates do not rule out a cosmogenic origin scenario.
-This is because high-rigidity CRs escaping their source environments close to our line of sight can interact with background photons before getting significantly deflected by intergalactic magnetic fields, creating `line-of-sight' cosmogenic neutrinos \citep{das2025cosmic}.
+This is because high-rigidity CRs escaping their source environments close to our line of sight can interact with background photons before getting significantly deflected by intergalactic magnetic fields, creating `line-of-sight' cosmogenic neutrinos \citep{essey2010secondary, essey2011role}, as was hypothesized for the case of this event \citep{das2025cosmic} and GRB 221009A \citep[see e.g., ][]{batista2022grb, das2023ultrahigh}.

 Because we are concerned with the cosmogenic component of astrophysical neutrinos, the multi-messenger datasets that we aim to explain with our model are KM3-230213A and neutrino upper limits reported by IceCube and Auger above ${\sim\,} 5 \,\mathrm{PeV}$, which we shall refer to as the UHE neutrino datasets.
 The remaining datasets, which include the neutrino flux below ${\sim\,} 5 \,\mathrm{PeV}$ from IceCube's high-energy event samples, the IGRB flux, and Auger's upper limits on the UHE gamma-ray flux, serve only as limits not to be exceeded (see Section~\ref{sec: method}).
 In particular, we constrain the model-predicted GeV$-$TeV gamma-ray flux to contribute no more than 40\% of the IGRB, since unresolved gamma-ray sources are predicted to account for at least the remaining 60\% \citep{IGRB_68contrib, IGRB_86contrib}.